speeduino/wiki.js/decoders/Missing_Tooth.md

 ### Timing Setting

+The trigger angle can be found using the following steps:
+1. Set the crankshaft at TDC 0° (Cylinder 1) with a tool by hand
-The trigger angle can be found by placing the engine at TDC, then calculating how far it must be rotated until the first tooth after the gap reaches the sensor.
+1. Rotate the crankshaft (running direction) until the first tooth after the missing teeth is under the sensor
+1. Measure how many degrees the crankshaft rotated.
+This is the value to enter as the trigger angle.

 ### Sequential operation